 1. Squatting

-Squatting is a great position for active labor because it helps widen your pelvis’s opening.
-When your pelvis is widened, it causes your baby to move downward.11 This causes your baby’s head to press against your cervix, and this pressure helps your cervix to open and dilate.
-This is a good thing because you need your cervix to dilate to 10 centimeters so that you can begin pushing.6 This squatting position can help you get there sooner.12 I recommend squatting next to your bed, a couch, or a chair — anything to support yourself while in a squat position.
+Squatting is a great position for active labor because it helps widen the opening of your pelvis.
+When your pelvis is widened, it causes your baby to move downward.11 This causes your baby’s head to press against your cervix, and the resulting pressure helps your cervix open and dilate.
+This is a good thing because you need your cervix to dilate to 10 centimeters so that you can begin pushing.6

 2. Leaning Forward

-A common position that women naturally move into when experiencing a contraction is leaning forward.
-Standing up while leaning forward is a great position to do in active labor.
-It allows you to take advantage of gravity and encourage your little one to keep coming down.11,13 As a result, dilation tends to occur more quickly.
-It also gives you something to brace and rest on while experiencing contractions.
-Not only that, leaning forward helps keep baby in a favorable position and off of your back.
+This position also gives you something to brace against and rest on during contractions.
+Not only that, leaning forward helps keep baby in a favorable position and off your back.
 This is really helpful if you experience back labor.14,16 (Back labor is when you feel your contractions and baby’s head pressing against your spine and sacrum, which can be extremely painful.14,15) When you’re leaning forward, you’re moving baby forward, taking the pressure off your back.14

 3. Climbing Stairs

-If you want to help speed up your labor or rotate baby in a more optimal position, climbing stairs can help.
 Climbing stairs opens your pelvis and causes a rocking, back-and-forth tilting motion.
 Being upright and opening your pelvis as you lift your leg with each step lets gravity do its work to bring baby down.11,16,17 This helps get your baby engaged on your cervix to facilitate dilation.18 And that motion you do with each step can help shift and rotate baby in a better position off your back if you’re experiencing back labor.
-Also, climbing stairs is great to do if your labor is stalling out.
-If it’s possible and safe for you, we recommend climbing two steps at a time.
-This can help open your pelvis even more.

 4. Lunges

-Lunges are a great and simple technique to do in active labor.
-It’s a technique to rock open the mid-pelvis between the ischial spines, opening the most narrow part of the pelvis to bring your baby down.19,20 Lunging in labor isn’t the same type of lunge you do during a workout.
-When you’re working out, you’re doing a walking type of lunge, stepping one leg in front of you, then kneeling, and stepping back.
+Lunging in labor isn’t the same type of lunge you do during a workout.
+When you’re working out, you’re doing a walking-type lunge, stepping one leg forward, then kneeling, and stepping back.
 The type of lunge you do in labor is stepping up one leg to the side of your body and leaning into the lunge.13,19

 Once you reach active labor and have regular contractions, moving into the lunge position can help speed things up.20 Prop up your foot on a chair, stool, or step.
 Wait until you feel a contraction coming and get into this position.
 After the contraction ends, put your leg down to relax.
 This helps prevent your legs from getting overtired.